SwarajDangare/UR3_ERC_Maintenance_Stack/README.md

 echo "source ~/UR3_ERC_Maintenance_Stack/devel/setup.bash" >> ~/.bashrc
 ```
 ## Running the Simulation
-Before running the launch file, you will need to make all the python file as excecutable.
+Before running the launch file, you will need to make all the Python files executable.

-To do that navigate to the `scripts` folder of that pakage, and run the following command
+To do that navigate to the `scripts` folder of that package, and run the following command
 ```sh
 chmod +x *.py
 ```
 ### Launching the Objective
-To run the simulation, launch the `roslaunch <package_name> obj<objective_no>.launch` and parameters if any.
+To run the simulation, run `roslaunch <package_name> obj<objective_no>.launch` and the parameters if any.

 Example: